Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers

-uses of the block-encoding of $g_{\sigma,\xi;\epsilon''}(H)$. \end{corollary} \begin{proof} There are two steps that need to be performed for running Algorithm~\ref{alg:certification}.
+\end{corollary} \begin{proof} There are two steps that need to be performed for running Algorithm~\ref{alg:certification}.
 First, we need to determine if the distribution is peaked around $\hat{E}_0$.
-If it is peaked, we need to determine the variance up to an error $\eta\epsilon^2$ on the interval $[\hat{E}_0-L,\hat{E}_0+L]$.
+If it is peaked, we need to determine the variance up to an error $\myO{\eta\epsilon^2}$ on the interval $[\hat{E}_0-L,\hat{E}_0+L]$.
 Let us start by showing how to determine if the distribution is peaked.
-For that we will perform rejection sampling with the Gaussian condtioned on $[\hat{E}_0+\tfrac{L}{2},\hat{E}_0+2L]$.
-As explained in Section~\ref{sec:basic_idea} in Eq.~\eqref{equ:constant_rejection}, the probability of accepting is given by
+For that we will perform rejection sampling with the Gaussian conditioned on $[\hat{E}_0+\tfrac{L}{2},\hat{E}_0+2L]$.
+As explained in Section~\ref{subsec:rejection_sampling} in Eq.~\eqref{equ:constant_rejection}, the probability of accepting a sample is given by